wins1ey/LibreSplit/docs/AutoSplitters.md

 * Pretty self explanatory, since we want to return whenever we are currently in a loading screen, we can just send our current isLoading status, same as start

 # `reset`
-It instantly resets the run, completly ignoring the attempt, use with caution to avoid unwanted reset, for example like going into the main menu
+Instantly resets the timer.
+Use with caution.
 * Runs every 1000 / `refreshRate` milliseconds
 ```lua
 process('GameBlaBlaBla.exe')